Skip to content

 As someone who’s spent a lot of time in or conducting brainstorms, here are the most common reasons why we are negative.

-Some of these don’t even need a brainstorm to occur.
+(Frankly, some of these people don’t even need a brainstorm to let their negativity loose.)

 While it’s not acceptable, it’s also understandable.
-Creative thinking is largely an invisible task.
+Creativity is largely an invisible task.
 It doesn’t look like ‘real work’ to many people.
-After all, isn’t it a common myth or fantasy that an idea appears after a blinding flash of inspiration?
+After all, isn’t it a common myth that an idea appears after a blinding flash of inspiration?
+As if by magic?

 2. We’re conditioned to be negative.

 Perhaps you’ve heard this well-known statistic.
 The average human being has 60,000 thoughts a day.
 Almost 90% of those thoughts are the same ones you had yesterday.
-And, 80% are negative.
+And worse, 80% are negative.

 In other words, we are taught there’s only one acceptable answer to every questions.
+We’re taught to analyse but not enhance.
 That’s the opposite philosophy of creativity: to create as many possible solutions to solve a need or problem.

 We often blame our negativity on our culture, specifically how it influences how we live, work and think.
 We define ourselves, or are defined, by ‘society.’
 That could mean our nationality, community or workplace.